wmnsk/go-pfcp/README.md

 #### Exchanging Heartbeat

-Small examples of Heartbeat client and server are available under [examples/heartheat](./examples/heartheat/).
+Small heartbeat client and server examples are available under [examples/heartheat](./examples/heartheat/).
-The client sends HeartbeatRequest and the server respond with HeartbeatResponse.
+The client sends HeartbeatRequest, and the server responds with HeartbeatResponse.

 1. run server first,

-By default, server listens on loopback.
-It can be specified explicitly by `-s` flag.
+By default, the server listens on loopback.
+It can be specified explicitly by the `-s` flag.

 ```shell-session
 go-pfcp/examples/heartbeat/hb-server$ go run main.go